CoreKeeperMods/corekeepermods.github.io/v3/RewiredExtension.md

 ﻿# Rewired Extension Module
-Rewired Extension Module is a CoreLib submodule that allows to register new Rewired key binds.
+> Rewired Extension Module is a CoreLib submodule that allows to register new Rewired key binds.
 Users will be able to rebind them to what they want.

-## Usage example:
+## Usage Example
 Make sure to call `CoreLibMod.LoadModules(typeof(RewiredExtensionModule));` to in your mod `EarlyInit()` function, before using the module.
 This will load the submodule.

 Now in your plugin `EarlyInit()` method write: